Rocketing to weightlessness

 Sounding rockets launch experiments to the edge of space before falling back to Earth.
-These flights can carry experiments of a few hundred kilograms up to 750 km high with up to 13 minutes of microgravity time included in the ticket.
+These flights can carry 100-kg experiments up to 750 km high with up to 13 minutes of microgravity included in the ticket.

 Once the rocket motors shut off, the experiments enter freefall, even though at this point they are still heading upwards.
 On the downward arc parachutes deploy and gravity takes over once again, lowering the experiments to the ground with impact speeds of around 8 m/s.